 The detail on the bag is fantastic and I love the lego print used on the back, sides and straps.
 The front part easily zips on and off the main bag, and it has its own handle too.
 This means Sam can juts take the small part with his packed lunch in it down to the dining hall if he wants to.

 Sam’s not one for having his photo taken, but I promise he has seen and loves the bag!
 I’d say it’s best suited for children aged 7+ as it is on the large side, so would probably be a bit bulky for smaller kids.

-Uniform wise, all I need to sort for Sam now is embroidered jumpers (which must be collected from the shop near his school) and school shoes.
-He needs ankle boots and I know which ones he's having so it's literally a case of licking those up when I am out.
-They are down from £55 to £25 in Sports Direct at the moment - Aren't they cute!
+Uniform wise, all I need to sort for Sam now is embroidered jumpers.
+(Which must be collected from the shop near his school).
+Plus his new school shoes.
+He needs ankle boots, and I know which ones he’s having.
+So it’s literally a case of licking those up when I am out.
+They are down from £55 to £25 in Sports Direct at the moment – Aren’t they cute!

-We won't know for sure who Sam has got as his taxi driver or escort until the last week of August, but once we know, I'll be using their names and talking to Sam about the car he will be going into, in the hope of making the transition as easy as possible for him.
+We won’t know for sure who Sam has got as his taxi driver or escort until the last week of August.
+However once we know, I’ll be using their names and talking to Sam about the changes.
+I’ll mention the car he will be going into, in the hope of making the transition as easy as possible for him.

 Sam’s moving into a new class this year too, so it’ll be a lot of change for him when he does go back to school.
 Fingers crossed he takes to his new teacher and support team and enjoys Year 2 as much as he enjoyed Year 1.

-I wish I was this organised with Syd's school uniform - I haven't bought her a single thing yet!
-How are your "back to school" plans coming along?
+I wish I was this organised with Syd’s school uniform.
+I haven’t bought her a single thing yet – She goes back to school first, too!
+How are your “back to school” plans coming along?